capibawa/harmony.js/README.md

 ### Events

 Events are loaded from the `events` directory by default.
 Each file should export a default `Event` object.
+Upon client initialization, the events will automatically be registered and executed.

 ```ts
 import { Client, Events } from 'discord.js';